-If you are involved in a car accident, chances are you received injuries that will keep you from working.
+If you are involved in a car accident in Kentucky, chances are you received injuries that will keep you from working.
 This means you’ll be at home or in the hospital as you recover.
 One of your first questions will likely concern recovering lost wages.

 PIP and Basic Reparation Benefits